hetu2344/comp4350-g07/README.md

 Given I am viewing the list of current orders
 When I click on an order
-Then I should see order details, including items, quantities, special requests, table number (for dine-in), and order time
+Then I should see order details, including items, quantities, special requests, table number, and order time

 ### Title - 4d - Modifying Orders in Progress